sonic-pi-net/sonic-pi/BUILD-WINDOWS.md

 gem install rugged
 ```

-This uses the Ruby library management tool `gem` rugged which is used to
+This uses the Ruby library management tool `gem` to install rugged which is used to
 store the code diffs in a local Git repository.

 Note that for Ruby to work correctly with systems that have their locale set